cesialb/granularplunderphonics/README.md

 ### External Dependencies

 1. **spdlog** - A fast C++ logging library
     - Required for logging functionality
     - Install using your package manager or from [https://github.com/gabime/spdlog](https://github.com/gabime/spdlog)

 2. **Catch2** - A modern C++ test framework
     - Required for unit testing
     - Install using your package manager or from [https://github.com/catchorg/Catch2](https://github.com/catchorg/Catch2)

+3. **libsndfile** - Audio file handling library
+    - Required for loading and saving audio files
+    - Install using your package manager

+4. **FFTW3** - Fast Fourier Transform library
+    - Required for spectral processing
+    - Install using your package manager

+5. **libsamplerate** - Sample rate conversion library
+    - Required for high-quality resampling
+    - Install using your package manager

 ### VST3 SDK Installation